NinaHKivanani/GLORIA/README.md

 </details>

 <hr>

----

-*Note: The cover image/logo was created using OpenAI's DALL·E.*
+`Note: The cover image/logo was created using OpenAI's DALL·E.`

----